gknoetze36-source/workshop-system/legal_documents/02-Privacy-Policy.md

 To create and administer Accounts; deliver the Service including automated WhatsApp messaging, booking, quotation, and billing features; process payments via Paystack; provide support; maintain security and prevent abuse; comply with legal obligations; and, where separately consented to, send product updates or marketing.

 ## 5. Your rights as a data subject (POPIA section 5)
 Subject to verification of your identity, you have the right to: be informed that your information is being collected; access your personal information held by us; request correction or deletion of inaccurate, irrelevant, or unlawfully held information; object to processing, including for direct marketing, on reasonable grounds; withdraw consent at any time (without affecting processing already lawfully carried out); request that your personal information not be used for automated decision-making that significantly affects you without human review; and lodge a complaint with the Information Regulator (details in clause 12).
-To exercise these rights, contact [Privacy Email].
+To exercise these rights, contact info@vantaautomations.co.za .

 Account holders can export a copy of their Account's data from within the Service at any time.
 Requests relating to a vehicle owner's information should be directed to the workshop in the first instance, as described in clause 8.